PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

        git clone -b dev https://github.com/PathOfBuildingCommunity/PathOfBuilding.git
 2. Start Path of Building from the repository by running `./runtime/Path of Building.exe`.

 You can now use the shortcut to run the program from the repository.
-Running the program in this manner automatically enables 'Dev Mode', which has some handy debugging feature:
+Running the program in this manner automatically enables "Dev Mode", which has some handy debugging feature:
 * `F5` restarts the program in-place (this is what usually happens when an update is applied).
 * `Ctrl` + `~` toggles the console (Note that this does not work with all keyboard layouts.
 US layout is a safe bet though).
 * `ConPrintf()` can be used to output to the console.
 Search for "===" in the project files if you want to get rid of the default debugging strings.